SartorialGrunt0/Klipper-Wire-Configurator/README.md

 - Manage USB, UART, or CAN communcations with ID detection.
 - Text View for traditonal configuration management, faster multi-file fuzzy search, and line referenced table of contents.
 - Macro Designer with easy modifications and simulation.
+- Build, download, and flash Klipper and Katapult firmware.

 ### Graphical UI